-i Fields specified here will normally override fields of the same name in events.
+i Fields specified on the Fields (Metadata) tab will normally override fields of the same name in events.
 But you can specify that fields in events should override these fields' values.

-E.g., the following expression's L->R/OR logic specifies: If an inbound event includes an index field, use that field's value.
-Otherwise, fall back to the myIndex constant defined here: '\${\\e['index'] || 'myIndex'}
+E.g., consider the following expression: '\${e['index'] || 'myIndex'}' Its L->R and OR logic specifies: If an inbound event includes an index field, use that field's value.
+Otherwise, fall back to the myIndex constant defined in this expression.